<exportanchors> element is used to delay

 values in that content, while remaining values are left for later resolution.
 The element

-initial preparation of the content for display; those IDs and keys will be preserved after
+of the content for display; those IDs and keys will be preserved after that preparation, as

 define anchor ids for a topic that is not the first or root topic, a